 – Complexity and complication pattern

-ESS also offers a change framework called ELSA which makes possible to implement a change in a company in an effective way and record time.
+ESS also offers two change framework called ELSA an DELTA which makes possible to implement a change in a company in an effective way and in record time.

 This is a birds-eye view of the framework: